-- Minimum coverage: drivers in Virginia are required to carry minimum coverage insurance, which includes 25/50/20 liability coverage.
+- Minimum coverage: If drivers in Virginia decide to purchase insurance for their vehicles, they are required to carry at least the state minimum liability limit of 30/60/20.

 - Uninsured vehicle law: Virginia allows drivers to operate their vehicle without car insurance at their own risk.
-Drivers pay a $500 fee to the Virginia DMV, which expires when the vehicle’s registration is up for renewal.
+Drivers may pay a $500 fee to the Virginia DMV to forego car insurance, which expires when the vehicle’s registration is up for renewal.

 - Insurance verification: Virginia insurance companies are required to notify the DMV when a policy is opened or canceled for a vehicle registered in the state.
 If the DMV has a record of a registered vehicle that does not have insurance, the owner is notified and must provide proof of coverage.